21 Stunning Varieties of Prayer Plants to Grow at Home

 A close up horizontal image of the foliage of Stromanthe thalia growing indoors pictured on a light background.

-Native to Brazil, this species has an upright growth habit.
-It can reach five feet tall and three feet wide when grown outdoors, but usually maintains a stature of three feet tall or less as a houseplant.
+Native to Brazil, it has an upright growth habit, reaching five feet tall and three feet wide when grown outdoors.
+Indoors, it typically remains at about three feet tall.

 When in flower, this type produces a showy red and white inflorescence.